China counts 170 virus deaths, new countries find infections

 Passengers arriving from a China Southern Airlines flight from Changsha in China are screened for the new type of coronavirus, whose symptoms are similar to the cold or flu and many other illnesses, upon their arrival at the Jomo Kenyatta international airport in Nairobi, Kenya, Wednesday, Jan.
 29, 2020.
 Some countries began evacuating their citizens Wednesday from Wuhan, the Chinese city hardest-hit by an outbreak of the new virus that is thought to have killed over one hundred people and infected more than 6,000.
 (AP Photo/Patrick Ngugi)

+Another European airline has halted its flights to China, joining a half-dozen others.

+Swedish retailer IKEA is shuttering its stores in China.
+And the Czech Republic says it is stopping issuing visas to Chinese citizens due to the outbreak.

-Chinese officials have reported a total of 7,711 cases in the country.
+Chinese officials have reported more than 7,800 cases in the country.
 Locally spread cases outside China have been a worrying concern among global health officials.

 India and the Philippines reported their first cases, in a traveler and a student who had both been to the Chinese city where the new coronavirus first surfaced.